CV vs Resume: What Are the Differences?

 South Africa

-A CV, as an abbreviation of the Latin ‘course of life’ and that is exactly what it is: a detailed overview of your professional life, including:
+CV is an abbreviation of the Latin ‘course of life’ and that is exactly what it is: a detailed overview of your professional life.
+This might include:

 - Your contact information